-In 1835, the Bay was declared a port of entry by Governor Pablo Vicente de Sola, He appointed as captain of the Port of San Francisco, William Antonio Richardson, a young master mariner who had deserted the British whaler "Orion" in 1822 and set up the first "house" in Yerba Buena Cove, make up of some redwood poles over which was stretched a ship's sail.
+In 1835, the Bay was declared a port of entry by Governor Pablo Vicente de Sola.
+He appointed as captain of the Port of San Francisco, William Antonio Richardson, a young master mariner who had deserted the British whaler "Orion" in 1822 and set up the first "house" in Yerba Buena Cove, make up of some redwood poles over which was stretched a ship's sail.

 During 1836, the Port of San Francisco became an important trading post.
-On July 1, 1836, Jacob Primer Leese, Ohioborn, partner in a Monterey mercantile firm, arrived by the barque "Don Quixote" from Monterey and by July 4 had thrown up a frame house 25 by 60 feet, the first "real" house to be built - part dwelling and part warehouse.
+On July 1, 1836, Jacob Primer Leese, Ohioborn, partner in a Monterey mercantile firm, arrived by the barque "Don Quixote" from Monterey and by July 4 had thrown up a frame house 25 by 60 feet, the first "real" house to be built a part dwelling and part we rehouse.
+He then summoned all built - part dwelling and part warehouse.
 He then summoned all the leading Mexican families and other prominent persons to an Independence Day celebration which lasted two days and a night.
 During the celebration the Stars and Stripes were raised beside the Mexican flag for the first time in San Francisco.